 Per burger and toppings (n/a g): 810 calories, 51 g fat (20 g saturated fat, 3 g trans fat), 1,510 mg sodium, 39 g carbs (3 g fiber, 9 g sugar), 49 g protein

-Scoring a decent meal at Wendy’s is just about as easy as scoring a bad one.
+Scoring a decent meal at Wendy's is just about as easy as scoring a bad one.
 We recommend you go for one of their Jr. Burgers that stay below 400 calories instead of this one, which has 75 percent of your recommended intake of fat.
-Instead of widening your waistline, why not try one of these 20 Best-Ever Fat Burning Soups!
+Instead of widening your waistline, why not try one of these soups that burn fat!

 Jack in the Box's Ultimate Cheeseburger